-Which part of Western North Carolina do you want to explore?
+Which part of western North Carolina do you want to explore?

 Rough Ridge Overlook (milepost 302.8)

-Climb to the viewing platform for a stunning view of the surrounding mountains — and get a bird’s-eye-view of Linn Cove Viaduct.
+Hike up to the viewing platform for a stunning view of the surrounding mountains — and get a bird’s-eye-view of Linn Cove Viaduct.
 Get directions here.

 Beacon Heights (milepost 305.2 + 1-mile roundtrip hike)